BUSINESS SUCCESSION PLAN

 I also discuss how buy/sell agreements among owners limit the sale of one owner’s share of the business to current co-owners.
 I talk about using life/health insurance for the purchase of a co-owner’s share on the death or disability of a co-owner Finally, there are other finance options such as take a Note from buyer and accept periodic payments; or the company can hoard cash to fund potential buyout scenario; or traditional commercial finance through a bank or private party.

-Thanks to Matt Mittan and BizRadio AM 1350 in Asheville for letting me present this eight part series on the life cycle of a business, and how I as a transactional commercial lawyer can help you protect and preserve your business through these various transactions.
+Thanks to Matt Mittan and BizRadio AM 1350 in Asheville for letting me present this eight part series on the life cycle of a business, linked below, and how I as a transactional commercial lawyer can help you protect and preserve your business through these various transactions.

 Also be sure to check out the Asheville Trusted Advisors Council’s special 45 minute podcast on risk management strategies for your business.
 Hear how a business lawyer (me), a CPA (Samantha Winogrond) and a commercial insurance agent (Lee Goldberg) work together to protect your business assets.